graceee96/readme-generator/README.md

 ## Usage
 After installing, run ```node index.js``` in the command line interface.
 Then, answer the prompts.
 When all the prompts are answered, a new README will be generated with the name ```GENERATED-README.md```.

-> Note: This README generator does not automatically guarantee a high-quality README.
+> Note: This README generator does not completely guarantee a high-quality README.
 Make sure you still read through the file and make edits when necessary!

 ### Demonstration Video
 <video src="assets/videos/demonstration-video.mov" controls="controls">